-So how did the land occupied by the Turks become associated with a North American bird?
-First, we have to get to know another bird: the guinea fowl.
-This bird bears some resemblance to the American bird.
-Though it’s native to eastern Africa, the guinea fowl was imported to Europe through the Ottoman Empire and came to be called the turkey-cock or turkey-hen.
-When settlers in the New World began to send similar-looking fowl back to Europe, they were mistakenly called turkeys.
+To understand this, we have to get to know another bird: the guinea fowl.
+This bird bears some resemblance to the American turkey.
+The guinea fowl is actually native to eastern Africa and was imported to Europe through the Ottoman Empire.
+Ah, we are seeing a connection!
+Once imported, Europeans came to call the guinea fowl the turkey-cock or turkey-hen, because the bird came from the Turks.
+When settlers in the New World began to send similar-looking fowl back to Europe, they, out of familiarity, called them turkeys.

-Every language seems to have radically different names for this bird.
-The Turkish word is hindi, which literally means “Indian.”
-The original word in French, coq d’Inde, meant rooster of India, and has since shortened to dinde.
+But, every language seems to have radically different names for this bird, and so Turkey the nation is definitely the first and correct usage of the word.
+The Turkish word for the bird is hindi, which literally means “Indian.”
+The original word in French, coq d’Inde, meant “rooster of India,” and has since shortened to dinde.
 These names likely derive from the common misconception that India and the New World were one and the same.
 In Portuguese, it’s literally a “Peru bird,” and in Malay, it’s called a “Dutch chicken.”

 The turkey’s acceptance into the Old World happened quickly.
 By 1575, the English were enjoying the North American bird at Christmas dinner, and Shakespeare talked about it in Henry IV.
 Turkey with gravy became even more well known when Charles Dickens wrote about it in A Christmas Carol in 1843.
 Once Lincoln declared Thanksgiving a national holiday in 1863, turkey had become a staple of Christmas dinner and quickly became a Thanksgiving treat, as well.